awslabs/amazon-kinesis-video-streams-producer-sdk-java/README.md

 ### Prerequisites

-* You can find available pre-built KinesisVideoProducerJNI library in [src/main/resources/lib/](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-java/tree/master/src/main/resources/lib) for Mac (x64), Ubuntu (x64) and Raspian (x86) and Windows 10.
+* You can find available pre-built KinesisVideoProducerJNI library in [src/main/resources/lib/](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-java/tree/master/src/main/resources/lib) for Mac (x64), Ubuntu (x64) and Raspbian (x86) and Windows 10.
 If pre-built libraries did not work for you, ["KinesisVideoProducerJNI"](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp) native library needs to be built first before running the Java demo application.
 Please follow the steps  in the section **Build the native library (KinesisVideoProducerJNI) to run Java Demo App** in Producer SDK CPP [readme](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp).

 ### Building from Source